 Are you a frequent Delta flyer looking to rack up some extra SkyMiles® and earn rewards flights more quickly?
-New members can earn a welcome bonus of 30,000 miles after spending $1,000 in the first three months and a $50 statement credit after making a Delta purchase on the new card in the same time frame.
+New members can earn a welcome bonus of 60,000 miles after spending $2,000 in the first three months and a $50 statement credit after making a Delta purchase on the new card in the same time frame.
 On an ongoing basis, earn two miles for every $1 spent with Delta and one mile for every $1 spent on all other eligible purchases.
-The Gold Delta SkyMiles® Credit Card from American Express can certainly help to get where you're going if you're Delta-loyal.
-(American Express is a CardRatings advertiser).
+The Gold Delta SkyMiles® Credit Card from American Express can certainly help you get where you're going if you're Delta-loyal.
+American Express is a CardRatings advertiser.
+Terms apply.

-With no annual fee for the first year ($95 after that) (See Rates and Fees), no foreign transaction fees, free checked bags and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pockets, making it a smart choice for frequent travelers.
+With no annual fee for the first year and $95 after that, no foreign transaction fees, your first bag checked for free on Delta flights and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pocket, making it a smart choice for frequent travelers Terms apply; See Rates and Fees.

 Gold Delta SkyMiles® Credit Card from American Express's best features: